 Beat the cream cheese with an electric mixer until smooth and creamy, about one minute.
 Add the butter and beat for another minute until smooth, scraping down the sides of the bowl as needed.
 Add the peanut butter and pinch of salt and beat until combined.
 Slowly add the icing sugar and mix on low until incorporated.
 Taste and add more icing sugar if it’s not sweet enough for your tastes.
-Store in the refrigerator until ready to use, but remove from fridge at least 10 minutes before frosting so it is easier to spread.
+Store in the until ready to use, but remove from fridge at least 10 minutes before frosting so it is easier to spread.

 1 8-ounce package cream cheese, at room temperature (I used reduced fat) 1/3 cup unsalted butter, at room temperature

 1 teaspoon vanilla extract

 1-1/2 cups icing sugar,

 3/4 cup chilled heavy whipping cream

 Beat cream cheese with an electric mixer until smooth, about one minute.
 Add butter and beat for another minute until smooth.
 Add vanilla and 3/4 cup icing sugar, and mix on low until smooth.
 In a separate bowl, whisk whipping cream and remaining 3/4 cup icing sugar until medium-firm peaks form.
 I did this by hand but you could use an electric mixer to make it easier.
 Gently fold whipped cream into cream cheese mixture in 3 additions.
 Cover and chill in the refrigerator for at least one hour